Spoons/rmm/README.md

-# RMM: Rimworld Mod Manager
+# RMM: RimWorld Mod Manager

 RMM is an open source RimWorld mod manager designed for Unix systems.
 RMM uses the SteamCMD binary to download mods.

 ## Installation

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 Improvements in this process will follow.

+## MOD DEVELOPERS PLEASE READ:

+When using `rmm update`, rmm will update all mods in your game path and will overwrite your development folder with the latest version from Steam.
+To prevent all destructive writes, create a `.rmm_ignore` file in your Mods directory.

 ### Prerequisites

 To use RMM you need:
 - SteamCMD installed and in your path.
-- set RMM_PATH to your RimWorld mod directory.
+- [Optional] Set RMM_PATH to game path if game is installed in non default location.
+  Alternative, you can use the `-p` flag to tell RMM where RimWorld is.

 #### Install SteamCMD